AMX-50: SOMUA SM

-Based on the M 4 chassis in 1950 a prototype was finished of a heavy tank destroyer in the form of a 120 mm self-propelled gun, the Canon Automoteur AMX 50 Foch, named after Marshal Ferdinand Foch.
-It was intended to give long range fire support to the medium AMX 50 "100 mm".
-After the tank version was planned to be armed with a 120 mm gun, the Foch project was abandoned.

-As it was already obvious in the early 1950s that the AMX 50 might well turn out to be too heavy — the eventual weight of 53.7 tonnes came as a shock — a parallel medium tank project was initiated in 1952: the Lorraine 40t.

 Description

 In total, there were five prototypes produced, that considerably differed in the details of their construction.
 Weighing about fifty-five tonnes, the general AMX 50 project was the heaviest of a trio of French armoured fighting vehicle designs of the postwar period to feature an oscillating turret, the others being the AMX 13 and the Panhard EBR.
 The oscillating turret design, lacking a conventional gun-mantlet, is in two separate parts, with an upper and lower part connected by two hinge bolts or pivots, the gun being fixed within the upper section.
 The horizontal movement of the gun, traversing, is conventional, but the vertical movement, elevation, is achieved through the pivoting of the entire upper section with respect to the lower section, which holds the lower sides of the upper section within its trunnions.
 This method of elevation has two main advantages.
 Firstly it allows for a smaller turret volume, as no internal space is needed for the vertical movement of the gun breech.
 Secondly, it allows the use of a relatively simple semi-automatic auto-loader fed by multiround magazines, achieving a very high rate of fire for as long as the magazines were loaded, as the gun is also fixed with respect to the auto-loader located in the back of the upper turret, i.c. a protruding bustle.
 The automatic loading system worked satisfactorily when the calibre was 100 mm.
 After the larger 120 mm gun was introduced, reliability suffered, due to the increased weight of the rounds used.
 The oscillating turret was a very fashionable concept in the 1950s, and also applied in some American projects, such as the T57, T58 and T69.
 Only the French however, would produce operational systems, having pioneered the concept.